 The finish on the fiberglass windows is also resistant to fading, chipping, and chalking.
 This means your windows will require little maintenance to keep them looking fresh.

-A material like fiberglass and aluminum can also be subject to excessive conductivity and corrosion.
-However, Marvin’s fiberglass window is made to be non-conductive and non-corrosive, meaning it will not deteriorate or trap heat.
+Fiberglass and aluminum can also be subject to excessive conductivity and corrosion.
+However, Marvin’s fiberglass window is non-conductive and non-corrosive, which will not deteriorate or trap heat.